vinhquevu/angora/README.md

 A philosophical note, many may not agree with using crontab in this way.
 "What's the point of a job orchestration system if I still have to use crontab?"
 Yeah, I get that.
 But I prefer to keep things simple.
 As I mentioned before, Angora is at it's core, a listener/callback application.
 Why program a scheduling application when I have a very reliable one in crontab already?

 ## User Interface
+The user interface is a basic web application.
+It's written using Starlette and Bootstrap 4.
+Here you can view basic job statuses, execute jobs manually, view schedules, and view workflows.
+Screenshots coming soon.

 ## Distributed Setup
 COMING SOON